adskdimitrii/aps-cli/README.md

 # aps-cli

-A command-line tool for querying Autodesk Platform Services (APS) APIs.
+A light-weight command-line interface starting point for querying Autodesk Platform Services (APS) APIs.
+Designed to be extended for specific workflows, comes bare bones by design.

 ## [BUILD OPTION 1] Open in a Dev Container